Cherry Jones: Personal life

 In 1995, when Jones accepted her first Tony Award, she thanked Mary O'Connor, with whom she had an 18-year relationship.

 She started dating Sarah Paulson in 2004.
 When she accepted her Best Actress Tony in 2005 for her work in Doubt, she thanked "Laura Wingfield", the Glass Menagerie character being played in the Broadway revival by Paulson.
 In 2007, Paulson and Jones declared their love for each other in an interview with Velvetpark at Women's Event 10 for the LGBTQ Center of New York.
 Paulson and Jones ended their relationship amicably in 2009.

 In mid-2015, Jones married filmmaker Sophie Huber.

+Jones is a staunch defender of Woody Allen, in whose 2019 film A Rainy Day in New York she had a role.
+In April 2019, she said: "[...]
+I went back and studied every scrap of information I could get about that period.
+And in my heart of hearts, I do not believe he was guilty as charged [...] [t]here are those who are comfortable with their certainty.
+I am not.
+I don't know the truth, but I know that if we condemn by instinct, democracy is on a slippery slope."